angr/angr-doc/docs/pathgroups.md

 - *Explorer*: This technique implements the `.explore()` functionality, allowing you to search for and avoid addresses.
 - *DFS*: Depth first search, as mentioned earlier.
 Keeps only one state active at once, putting the rest in the `deferred` stash until it deadends or errors.
-- *LoopLimiter*: Uses a cheap approximation of loop counting to discard states that appear to be going through a loop too many times, putting them in a `spinning` stash and pulling them out again if we run out of otherwise viable states.
+- *LoopSeer*: Uses a reasonable approximation of loop counting to discard states that appear to be going through a loop too many times, putting them in a `spinning` stash and pulling them out again if we run out of otherwise viable states.
 - *LengthLimiter*: Puts a cap on the maximum length of the path a state goes through.
 - *ManualMergepoint*: Marks an address in the program as a merge point, so states that reach that address will be briefly held, and any other states that reach that same point within a timeout will be merged together.
 - *Veritesting*: An implementation of a [CMU paper](https://users.ece.cmu.edu/~dbrumley/pdf/Avgerinos%20et%20al._2014_Enhancing%20Symbolic%20Execution%20with%20Veritesting.pdf) on automatically identifying useful merge points.
 This is so useful, you can enable it automatically with `veritesting=True` in the SimulationManager constructor!
 Note that it frequenly doesn't play nice with other techniques due to the invasive way it implements static symbolic execution.